3 Things To Know About Going To The Bathroom In The Woods

 What this is, instead, is some thinking on why you shouldn’t worry about that thing you’re probably worrying about as you consider spending a few days or a week away from one of the amenities that really allows us to forget what a messy and awkward thing it can be, this human-animal-there’s-an-output-for-every-input existence.

-The bathroom question always comes up, at least in the mind, if not in out-loud conversation, when folks ask their adventure consultants about a possible river trip.
+The bathroom question always comes up, at least in the mind, if not in out-loud conversation, when folks ask about river trips.

 Now, I’m not going to try to tell you, oh, you’ll forget about it, you’ll come to love it, it’s no big deal.